Objective - Sports Facilities

 - Finalize an interlocal agreement

-- Improvement of Stuart Nelson access roads and Bob Noble Park recreational fields
+- Design and construction Improvement of Stuart Nelson access roads and Bob Noble Park recreational fields

 - Honor historical heritage of Stuart Nelson Park

-Collaboration City representative is attending McCracken County Sports Tourism Commission meetings and the design meetings.
-Sports Tourism has delegated facility design to a smaller workgroup, which meets weekly with the contracted facility management company which is meeting with the project architect.
-An Interlocal agreement is being developed which will be sent to the City for review.
+Collaboration City representative is attending monthly McCracken County Sports Tourism Commission meetings and the weekly design meetings.
+Sports Tourism has delegated facility design to a smaller workgroup, which meets with the contracted facility management company and the project architect on programmatic design.

-- On May 4, 2021, the Paducah Board of Commissioners and the McCracken County Fiscal Court held a joint meeting to learn about and discuss the proposed sports facility.
+- 2021 - Paducah Board of Commissioners and the McCracken County Fiscal Court held a joint meeting on May 4, 2021, to discuss the proposed sports facility.
 Slide Presentation from May 4, 2021 Meeting

-- On June 24, 2021, the City and County held a joint meeting and approved a motion to develop a memorandum of understanding for the City and County to pay $12.5 million each and bond the remaining capital costs from the McCracken County Sports Commission tourism tax and facility operating revenues.
+- 2021 - City and County held a joint meeting on June 24, 2021, and approved a motion to develop a memorandum of understanding for the City and County to pay $12.5 million each and bond the remaining capital costs from the McCracken County Sports Commission tourism tax and facility operating revenues.
 The City’s commitment is dependent upon the City/County collaboration on the 911 project.

-- At the August 10, 2021, meeting the Board approved a Memorandum of Understanding (MOU) among the City, McCracken County Fiscal Court, and the McCracken County Sports Tourism Commission regarding the funding of the athletic complex.
+- 2021 - On August 10, 2021, City Commission approved a Memorandum of Understanding (MOU) among the City, McCracken County Fiscal Court, and the McCracken County Sports Tourism Commission regarding the funding of the athletic complex.
 In the MOU, the City and County commit to be equal partners in financing the design, development, construction, operation, and maintenance cost for the facility.
 Each government will provide $12.5 million toward the construction.
 The MOU also outlines how the remaining construction costs will be funded using City and County bonds, transient room tax funds, and the facility’s operating revenues.

-City Sports Facilities City is working with I.T.
-Department and PFGW for project design which includes planning for the changes to the Disc Golf Course at Stuart Nelson Park since the Outdoor Sports Facility is proposed to use much of that park.
+Disc Golf Course City is working with Technology Department and PFGW for project design which includes planning for the changes to the Disc Golf Course at Stuart Nelson Park since the Outdoor Sports Facility will use much of that park.
 City held a meeting with PFGW and the Chair of the local disc golf club to walk the disc golf course and discuss the relocation of a few disc golf holes.